stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ### Retcon Dragonflight Herald Notable Trash Mobs

 **{{ site.data.dungeon.udm.ebonstone_golem }}**
 * {{ site.data.dungeon.udm.thunderous_clap }} will deal unavoidable party wide damage.
-Use {{ site.data.talent.as }} as needed and {{ site.data.talent.ag }} to support your party. *TO DO: check if this can be outranged by being at 40 yds, wowhead says it probably can*
+Use {{ site.data.talent.as }} as needed and {{ site.data.talent.ag }} to support your party. *TODO: check if this can be outranged by being at 40 yds, wowhead says it probably can*

 **{{ site.data.dungeon.udm.earthen_guardian }}**
 * Get out of the dome created by {{ site.data.dungeon.udm.blessing_of_tyr }} as it will deal damage to you.
 Your tank should kite the mobs out of it as they will get buffed.
 You can use {{ site.data.talent.thunderstorm }} if talented to help.